steamedbuns/lt_showcase/README.md

 ### Navigating the app

-* Left click to enable flashlight
+* Left click to enable flashlight.
+* In the album view, use the drop down to select an album.
+* In the all photos view, use the search box to filter by photo title.